kiro6/kiro6/README.md

 ## About Me

-Hello there, I'm Kyrillos Maged Fakhry, a CyberSecurity enthusiast, Bug Bounty Hunter, Web Penetration Tester, and CTF (Capture The Flag) player.
+Hello there, I'm Kyrillos Maged Fakhry, a CyberSecurity Engineer, Bug Bounty Hunter, Web Penetration Tester, and CTF (Capture The Flag) player.

 ## Education